scaredos/cfresearch/README.md

 ## JS Challenge (Outdated Information)
 - This is the 5 second wait before loading webpage
 - Cloudflare also implements a script to 'check' the 'browser' as an attempt to stop ddos attacks. `dn-cgi/l/chk_jschl` Is the container for the script cloudflare uses.
-The script, written in php, gives the visitor full access to the website if a JS Challenge is implemented using cookies and tokens. `cdn-cgi/l/chk_jschl?s=&jschl_vc=&pass=jschl_answer=`
+The script gives the visitor full access to the website if a JS Challenge is implemented using cookies and tokens. `cdn-cgi/l/chk_jschl?s=&jschl_vc=&pass=jschl_answer=`
 `s=cloudflarecookie, jschl_vc=cookie, pass=randomint with last 5 rayid, jschl_answer=randomint`
 > To Patch: `Follow Steps at Bottom`